geo47/Amazon-Crawler/README.md

 # Amazon-Crawler
-A Java based web crawler for Amazon
+A Java based web crawler (SeleniumClient) for Amazon